 Throughout the semester, students are assessed on how well they have met curricular outcomes.
+Consistent with the university, the PhD in Nursing program does not provide a D grade.
 Final grades for all PhD in Nursing courses are submitted to the university as letter grades.
-The minimum passing grade is a B (see table).